Al-Safran Air Base

 The Al-Safran Air Base (ICAO: OMLW, alternatively called Liwa) is a military air base operated by the United Arab Emirates Air Force, located approximately 80 miles southwest of Abu Dhabi, near Madinat Zayed.

 History

 Construction of the base cost an estimated $1 billion.
-Construction was carried out by Capriole Construction Co.
-LLC.
-A Mirage 2000 squadron was moved to the base in 2007, and it was completed in approximately 2008.
+Construction was carried out by Alnaboodah Construction Group A Mirage 2000 squadron was moved to the base in 2007, and it was completed in approximately 2008.
 The base underwent an expansion of its airport apron in 2017, the same year it added six new aircraft shelters.

 Description

 The base has one runway, hardened aircraft shelters, and a subterranean ammunition dump.
 The bases houses two ground control stations.
 The base is defended by the Super aEgis II sentry gun.